aaronsaray/aaronsaray.com/_posts/2013-06-11-html5-css3-javascript-only-photobooth-with-image-download.markdown

 }, false);
 ```

-The only thing noteable of course is that I'm going to scope the creation of my videoStream inside of the anon function.
+The only thing notable of course is that I'm going to scope the creation of my videoStream inside of the anon function.
 Alrighty, let's move on:

 ```javascript
 /**